git @ Cat's Eye Technologies tagfarm / master README.md

 rename it to simply `xyz`.
 This is to handle the case where links are manually

-created in a tag directory using a tools such as Nautilus (Gnome Desktop).
+created in a tag directory using a tool such as Nautilus (the default file browser

 ### `rename`